xamarin/GoogleApisForiOSComponents/Firebase.AdMob/component/GettingStarted.md

 The `LoadRequest` method in `AdLoader` accepts the same `Request` objects as banners and interstitials.
 You can use request objects to add targeting information just as you would with other ad types.

-**_Note:_** _A single `AdLoader` can make multiple requests, but only if they're done one at a time.
+> ![note_icon] **_Note:_** _A single `AdLoader` can make multiple requests, but only if they're done one at a time.
 When reusing a `AdLoader`, make sure you wait for each request to finish before calling `LoadRequest` method again to begin the next.
 If you need to request multiple ads in parallel, you can always use multiple `AdLoader` objects._

 #### IAdLoaderDelegate interfaces